-If you are in the 08125, 08128, 08040 or 08072 programs and are intending to apply to a DEC program either in the Day or Evening division, you MUST have a valid French placement result in order to be eligible to register for your first French course.
+If you are in the 08125, 08128, 08040 or 08072 programs and are intending to take a French course, you MUST have a valid French placement result in order to be eligible to register for your first French course.
 See table below for sequence of courses.